 If you use these links to book accommodation Booking.com will pay me a small part of their commission.
 This helps support the costs of producing this site.

 I use Booking.com to find and book places to stay when there are no campsites in the area.
 The large majority of hotels and many hostels are now on ‘Booking’.
 I like it because it means that I can get almost-instant confirmation.
 The rating system is also a reliable guide to the quality of the accommodation.

 I’ve never had a problem finding places to keep my bike —even if it’s a cupboard or store room.
 I always use the ‘special requests’ field on the booking form to tell the hotel that I’m travelling with a bike, which gives them the opportunity to let me know if there’s a problem.

 Many properties offer free cancellation but it’s a good idea to check the conditions as these vary from property to property.

-At Valbruna there's the Casa Alpina Julius Kugy.
-There are a couple of hostels at Kranjska Gora.
+At Valbruna there’s the Casa Alpina Julius Kugy.
+There are a couple of hostels in Kranjska Gora.

 If you’re looking for economical options along the way don’t despair, there were B&Bs offering rooms at 25€/person a night.

 There’s no campsite on this section of the route, but you can continue on a little further to Gemona del Friuli where there is the Camping Ai Pioppi.

 The stations on this section of the route are Tarvisio Boscoverde, Malborghetto-Ugovizzo, Carnia and Venzone.

 According to the website of the SAF regional bus company (af.ud.it: Biciclette)